 Wedding dress consultants are specialized retail sales associates who work one-on-one with brides to help them find gowns and accessories in bridal gown shops or boutiques.
 They measure brides and use their knowledge of fashion trends to help select dresses that will best flatter a bride's body shape and size.
 Wedding dress consultants often get to work in comfortable retail store settings.
 However, work might be slow during wedding off-seasons and very busy during peak summer months.

 Step 1: Gain Retail Experience

-- Work a commission-based job.
+Work a commission-based job.
 Many bridal shops and boutiques use a commission-based system to pay their wedding dress consultants.
 Working for commission may help an aspiring consultant improve his or her sales skills and become accustomed to working on a commission basis.

-Step 2: Enroll in a Fashion Design Program
+Step 2: Fashion Design Program

 Wedding dress consultants must be familiar with methods of garment construction, types of fabric, and a variety of gown styles.
-While a college education is not always required, some employers may give preference to applicants who have completed some coursework or hold a degree in fashion design.
-One option is enrolling an associate's degree in fashion design, which could include courses that cover topics such as fabric and fiber technology, construction and draping, color and design and sewing techniques in fashion.
-Alternatively, a student can earn a four-year bachelor's degree in fashion design, which will cover the same topics but in greater detail as well as more advanced topics not covered in an associate's program.
+While a college education is not always required, some employers may give preference to applicants who have completed coursework or hold a degree in fashion design.
+One option is enrolling an associate's degree program in fashion design, which could include courses in fabric and fiber technology, construction and draping, color, design, and sewing techniques.
+Alternatively, a bachelor's degree program in fashion design will cover the same topics in greater detail along with more advanced studies than an associate's degree program.

-- Take business and sales electives.
+Take business and sales electives.
 Wedding dress consultants must possess excellent sales skills.
 Taking elective courses in business and sales can help students gain the skills they need to succeed in this industry.

-Step 3: Secure Employment
+Step 3: Employment